2-categorical affine symmetries of quantum enveloping algebras: Introduction

-This research was conducted as part of the author's Ph.D. thesis in mathematics at UCLA.
-This work was supported by NSF grant DMS-2302147.
-The project is also supported by Simons Foundation award number 376202.
 We thank Rapha\"el Rouquier for his guidance and feedback.
 We also thank David Hernandez for his interest and for introducing us to several of the references, including \cite{unipotent}.
+We thank the anonymous reviewer who had several useful suggestions, including the suggestion that the results of \cite{bkm} and \cite{affinizationklr} might be useful for simplifying our construction of the $E_0$ functor and $T_{00}$ natural transformation.
 We also thank Gurbir Dhillon for helpful conversations.